About Cruiser Racing

 How do I start racing?

 If you want to dip your toe into racing try one of the Wednesday Evening Series which are relaxed informal races around a few buoys.
 You can participate with white sails without using a spinnaker or fancy brown or black sails if you like.
 This would be a great introduction.
+You just need to turn up at the pontoon on a Wednesday evening, when we are racing by 18:30, complete an entry form and be given a Club handicap that will be adjusted based on your results.
+A bit of notice to the Class Captain would be helpful.
+Cruiser Racing Class Captain

 You might find the downwind legs a bit slow under just white sails, so you want the extra excitement of using a cruising chute or even a spinnaker to speed things up.
 This in turn leads to needing extra crew to handle the extra sails and you might even want to practice a bit.